 - It can’t supply your family’s needs

-You should also consider that boiler manufacturers are updating boiler technology all the time.
+You should also consider that boiler manufacturers are updating their boilers’ technology all the time.

-That then means that a boiler purchased 10 years ago is likely to be lower in its energy efficiency compared to modern boilers that are now available.
-In turn, your energy bills will be higher than they need be.
+That then means that boilers purchased 10 years ago are likely to be lower in energy efficiency compared to modern boilers that are now available.
+As a result, your energy bills will be higher than they need to be.

 Now it is important to remember that there’s not just the boiler replacement cost incurred when getting a new one. itself.

-If you’re changing from a system or regular boiler across to a combi boiler, then it’s not just the boiler replacement that needs to be considered.
+If you’re changing from a system or regular to a combi, then it’s not just the boiler replacement that needs to be considered.
 That’s because the installation costs are also likely to be higher when changing the type of heating boiler.